 Diagnostic criteria for diabetes mellitus:

-Determination of the level of C-peptide in serum allows assessing the functional state of β-cells and, in doubtful cases, distinguishing type 1 diabetes from type 2 diabetes.
-Measurement of the level of C-peptide is more informative than the level of insulin.
-In some patients, at the onset of type 1 diabetes, a normal basal level of C-peptide may be observed, but there is no increase in it during stimulation tests, which confirms the insufficient secretory ability of β-cells.
+Determining the level of C-peptide in serum allows one to assess the functional state of β-cells and, in doubtful cases, to distinguish type 1 diabetes from type 2 diabetes.
+Measuring C-peptide levels is more informative than insulin levels.
+In some patients at the onset of type 1 diabetes, a normal basal level of C-peptide may be observed, but there is no increase in it during stimulation tests, which confirms the insufficient secretory ability of β-cells.
 The main markers confirming the autoimmune destruction of β-cells are autoantibodies to β-cell antigens: autoantibodies to GAD, ICA, insulin.
-Autoantibodies to islet cells are present in the serum in 80-95% of patients with newly diagnosed type 1 DM and in 60-87% of individuals in the preclinical period of the disease.
+Autoantibodies to islet cells are present in the serum of 80-95% of patients with newly diagnosed type 1 diabetes and in 60-87% of individuals in the preclinical period of the disease.

-The progression of β-cell destruction in autoimmune diabetes mellitus (type 1 diabetes) can vary.
+The progression of β-cell destruction in autoimmune diabetes mellitus (type 1 diabetes) may vary.

-In childhood, the loss of β-cells occurs rapidly and by the end of the first year of the disease, the residual function fades.
-In children and adolescents, the clinical manifestation of the disease occurs, as a rule, with the phenomena of ketoacidosis.
-However, adults also have a slowly progressive form of type 1 diabetes mellitus, described in the literature as slowly progressive autoimmune diabetes in adults - Latent Autoimmune Diabetes in Adults (LADA).
+In childhood, the loss of β-cells occurs rapidly and by the end of the first year of the disease the residual function fades away.
+In children and adolescents, the clinical manifestation of the disease usually occurs with symptoms of ketoacidosis.
+However, in adults there is also a slowly progressive form of type 1 diabetes mellitus, described in the literature as slowly progressive autoimmune diabetes of adults - Latent Autoimmune Diabetes in Adults (LADA).

-This is a special variant of the development of type 1 diabetes observed in adults.
-The clinical picture of type 2 DM and LADA at the onset of the disease is similar: compensation of carbohydrate metabolism is achieved through diet and/or the use of oral hypoglycemic drugs, but then, in a period that can last from 6 months to 6 years, decompensation of carbohydrate metabolism is observed and insulin demand develops.
-A comprehensive examination in such patients reveals genetic and immunological markers characteristic of type 1 diabetes mellitus.
+This is a special variant of the development of type 1 diabetes mellitus observed in adults.
+The clinical picture of type 2 diabetes and LADA at the onset of the disease is similar: compensation of carbohydrate metabolism is achieved through diet and/or the use of oral hypoglycemic drugs, but then, during a period that can last from 6 months to 6 years, decompensation of carbohydrate metabolism is observed and insulin need develops.
+A comprehensive examination of such patients reveals genetic and immunological markers characteristic of type 1 diabetes.

 LADA is characterized by the following features:

-• the age of debut, as a rule, exceeding 25 years;
+• age of debut, usually exceeding 25 years;

 • clinical picture of type 2 diabetes without obesity;